25 Things Cool People Wore in the 1970s

-The 1970s were a time of political turmoil and dissatisfaction with the American government, but if you were to judge the era by its fashions alone, it was a pretty great decade.
+Sure, the 1970s were a time of political turmoil and dissatisfaction with the American government.
+But if you were to judge the era by its fashions alone, it was a pretty great decade.

-Punks, mods, hippies, and disco shaped the ’70s style, and thrust fringe, psychedelic prints, and micro-mini clothing into the mainstream.
-Whether you lived through the ’70s yourself or simply long for this bygone era’s groovy style, enjoy a blast from the past with these essential outfits and accessories every cool person in the ’70s had in their closet.
+Punks, mods, hippies, and disco shaped ’70s style and thrust fringe, psychedelic prints, and micro-mini clothing into the mainstream.
+Whether you lived through the decade yourself or simply long for this bygone era’s groovy looks, enjoy a blast from the past with the essential outfits and accessories that every cool person in the ’70s had in their closet.

 Hot pants, or extremely short shorts, was a term first coined by Women’s Wear Daily in 1970 to describe itty-bitty shorts made in luxury fabrics like velvet and satin.

 Designers like Yves Saint Laurent, Valentino, Halston, Betsey Johnson, Mariuccia Mandelli, and Mary Quant offered high-end versions of this fashion staple beginning in the early part of the decade, with stores like Sears offering cheaper alternatives.
 Hot pants also found their way into the closets of the rich and famous.
 Celebrities such as Jacqueline Kennedy Onassis, Elizabeth Taylor, Jane Fonda, and yep, you guessed it, David Bowie, were all spotted wearing them.

 When it came to 1970s jewelry, the prevailing style was big, bold, and gold.
 Yellow-gold jewelry made a major resurgence during the 1970s, with thick yellow-gold chains becoming a staple during this period.
 The trend carried over into the following decade and became a hallmark of hip-hop style.